StPaulStylee/100DaysOfCode/README.md

 I started setting up the route to perform simple searches.
 It is coming along...
 I should have a functioning search tomorrow and perhaps some other routes
 ### Thoughts:
 I like this!
 It feels good to be building on my own again!

+# Day 95, March 15th, 2018
+### What I did:
+Figured out how to correctly parse the json and retrieve what I want out of it
+### Thoughts:
+Development is like golf.
+You hate it most of the time because it makes you feel like an idiot, but then you have a moment of success - however small - and you remember why you try and do this.
+I'll keep at it tomorrow.